cPanel Overview for Web Designers and Developers

 Software and Services

 This section has a number of features that you will find very useful but none more so than the ‘softaculos’ section.
-Within this part of the interface there are some great interfaces from Joomla to zen-cart.
-Joomla is a content management system used by millions of organisations and individuals around the world and zen-cart is a very easy to use ecommerce/shopping cart system.
-I used Zen-cart for an ecommerce website I had and it certainly made the management of that site very simple.
-The other icons in with in the software and services system include, CGI center, site software, Perl modules, PHP Pear packages, Ruby Gems, Optimize website, Select PHP version and of cause softaculos.
+Within this part of the interface, there are some great interfaces from Joomla to zen-cart.
+Joomla is a content management system used by millions of organisations and individuals around the world and zen-cart is a very easy to use e-commerce/shopping cart system.
+I used Zen-cart for an eCommerce website I had and it certainly made the management of that site very simple.
+The other icons in within the software and services system include, CGI centre, site software, Perl modules, PHP Pear packages, Ruby Gems, Optimize website, Select PHP version and of cause softaculos.

-cPanel is ideal for the beginner to the more advance programmer.
-It give you almost total control over every thing to do with your website.
-One of the only draw backs is the ability of the organisation handling your server to make changes that may limit you capacity to make changes.
-I.e. some hosting providers wont allow you to upload SSL certificates and charge you a price to use that service.
+cPanel is ideal for the beginner to the more advanced programmer.
+It gives you almost total control over everything to do with your website.
+One of the only drawbacks is the ability of the organisation handling your server to make changes that may limit your capacity to make changes.
+I.e. some hosting providers won’t allow you to upload SSL certificates and charge you a price to use that service.
 I have an interface called a WHM which stands for Web Host Manager and in many ways is very similar to cPanel.
-This allows you to set up multiple account and is probably a pretty cost effective way to have more than one website.
-What ever you do just make sure you do the appropriate amount of research and read reviews on hosting providers before you commit.
+This allows you to set up multiple accounts and is probably a pretty cost-effective way to have more than one website.
+Whatever you do just make sure you do the appropriate amount of research and read reviews on hosting providers before you commit.
 Good Luck with you cPanel Project.